platformsh/platformsh-docs/sites/platform/src/add-services/network-storage.md

 The most common use case for `network-storage` is to allow a CMS-driven site to use a worker that has access to the same file mounts as the web-serving application.
 For that case, all that's needed is to set the necessary file mounts as `service` mounts.

-For example, the following `.platform.app.yaml` file (fragment) keeps Drupal files directories shared between web and worker instances while keeping the Drush backup directory web-only (as it has no need to be shared).
+For example, the following `{{< vendor/configfile "app" >}}` file (fragment) keeps Drupal files directories shared between web and worker instances while keeping the Drush backup directory web-only (as it has no need to be shared).
 (This assumes a service named `files` has already been defined in `{{< vendor/configfile "services" >}}`.)